gicentre/litvis/documents/tutorials/geoTutorials/geoImporting.md

 We can do this because our aim is to produce a file for rendering, not accurate geoprocessing.

 To simplify the line we need to specify a _threshold_ that determines the degree of simplification.
-You can think of this threshold as being the distance below which we attempt to make all boundary lines straight.
+You can think of this threshold as being the length of line details below which we attempt to make all boundary lines straight.
 The larger the threshold, the simpler the boundary lines look.
 Because we are dealing with latitude and longitude coordinates, that threshold is expressed as [steradians](https://en.wikipedia.org/wiki/Steradian).
 Tyically, useful thresholds will be in the order of 1e-9 steradians but it pays to experiment to find a suitable level of simplification.